 Arrangement of the given ions according to their increasing order of ionic radii is:

-Q-13) Explain why cation are smaller and anions larger in radii than their parent atoms?
+Q-13) Explain why cation is smaller and anions larger in radii than their parent atoms?

 Ans.)
-Cations are formed by expelling an electron from outermost orbit of an atom, thus cation has less electrons compared to parent atom which results in increased effective nuclear charge but the total nuclear charge remains same which results in increased attraction of electrons towards nucleus than that of parent atom.
-Thus, cations are having smaller radii then that of their parent atom.
+Cations are formed by expelling an electron from the outermost orbit of an atom, thus cation has less electrons compared to parent atom which results in increased effective nuclear charge but the total nuclear charge remains same which results in the increased attraction of electrons towards nucleus than that of the parent atom.
+Thus, cations are having smaller radii than that of their parent atom.

 Q-14) What is the significance of the terms — ‘isolated gaseous atom’ and ‘ground state’ while defining the ionization enthalpy and electron gain enthalpy?